Frequently Asked Questions for ARRL VE Team Lead

 Do we still have to provide FCC license copies in the uploaded package?
 CSCEs?

 License copies are not needed.
-You do need to include a copy of only the front of any pending CSCEs.
+Include a copy of only the front of any pending CSCEs.
 But do an FRN lookup ahead of the exam.
 Odds are the 605 for which the CSCE is for will already have been acted upon by the time the exam session happens.

 How do I process a “paper upgrade” with or without an exam?

-The candidate registers for your exam session and provides proof to you of any element credit.
+The candidate registers for the exam session and provides proof of any element credit.
 Consult the ARRL Exam Element Credit Information for what is acceptable proof.

-After the 3 VEs assigned to the candidate have signed and the candidate is marked complete, exam.tools generates the proper forms reflecting these credits.
+After the three assigned VEs and the candidate have all signed, the candidate is Marked Complete and ExamTools generates the proper forms reflecting these credits.

 What do we sign when a candidate fails?
 How do we prove the failed exam happened?